Given an integer array nums

 nums

-This problem asks us to generate all possible subsets (the power set) of a given array of unique integers.
-The solution set must not contain duplicate subsets, and the order of the subsets doesn't matter.
+of unique elements, the task is to return all possible subsets (the power set).
+The solution set must not contain duplicate subsets, and the subsets can be returned in any order.

 def subsets_brute_force(nums):